sktime/pytorch-forecasting/docs/source/faq_v2.rst

 * **What is the architecture of v2?**

-  pytorch-forecasting v2 is organized into four layers to seperate data ingestion, preprocessing, modelling, and workflow managment:
+  pytorch-forecasting v2 is organized into four layers to separate data ingestion, preprocessing, modeling, and workflow management:

   * **D1 Layer (TimeSeries):** The raw data ingestion layer.
 Takes a pandas DataFrame and converts it into PyTorch tensors.
 It also extracts metadata